Sphereserver/Source-X/README.md

 * Unsigned variables should have as first (or second to "p") prefix "u".
 * Boolean variables should have the prefix "f".
 * Classes need to have the first letter uppercase and the prefix "C".
-* Internal (mostly private) variables of a class or struct need to have the prefix "m_".
+* Internal (mostly private) variables of a class or struct need to have the prefix "_".
+This is a new convention, the old one used the "m_" prefix.
 * After the prefix, the descriptive name should begin with an upper letter.
 <br>
 <b>Variables meant to hold numerical values:</b>